AbdulbasetRS/Laravel-Guardify/README.md

 This command will **safely seed** roles from your config file.
 It will:
 - Create any new roles from your config file
+- Create missing permissions for roles
+- Add missing permissions to roles
 - **Never delete** any roles, even if they're not in your config file

 #### Sync Roles (Dangerous ⚠️)